anikseu/sentiment-analysis-machine-learning/README.md

 ## Detailed Research Idea

-The document `Research_Idea_Sentiment_Analysis.pdf` provides a comprehensive research idea that explores advanced sentiment analysis techniques, potential improvements, and future directions.
+The document `Research_Report.pdf` provides a comprehensive research idea that explores advanced sentiment analysis techniques, potential improvements, and future directions.
 It includes a literature review, methodology, and proposed experiments.

 ## Contribution